DINHC/matplotlib-challenge/README.md

 Tools: Jupyter Notebook

+Data is relatively messy and that is why its important to clean it up and present it in a way that is understandable.
+This is true in the world of business but it is also as impoortant in the world of science.
+Where not only correct data but the corect way of showing data will help in better understanding reasearch and help researchers get their point across.

 Purpose:
 Analyze drug and mice tumor data
 Plot the data in different ways (bar, scatter, boxplot, line)